swttt/LEDitor/README.md

 ## What happened so far...
+### v0.2.2
+* Removed bug: When accessing flow actions before the settings page was visited, LEDitor would crash.
+* Straightened a few wrinkles in the user interface.
+* Less storage because of removing unnecessary images from install.

 ### v0.2.1
 * Removed bug: Internal color vector was not updated after selecting a color for the generator and returning to the editor.
 This made the generator trigger whenever color changes for the editor were expected.
 * Removed bug: On-screen LED ring display did not update anymore with Solid Fill or Gradient Fill buttons.